PitBiswal/MicroService/README.md

 #In this project User can check status by using valid token generated .
 #H2 in Memory DB used for theis requirement
 #Token Will be Expired afer 1 min
-# Refresh Token Has not Implemented
-#Every time application Stop/Start records will removed from Memory since we are using H2 in Memory DB

 Testing Steps:
 First Run PhotoAppDiscoveryService Ws